hairen/hairen.github.io/AWS_CSAA/README.md

 ***
 ## RDS
 ### RDS
++ RDS is web service that makes it earier to setup, operate, and scale a **relational database **in the cloud.

+### RDS - Features & benefits
+> + CPU, memory, storage, and IOPS can be scaled independently.
+> + Manages backups, software patching, automatic failure detection, and recovery.
+> + Automated backups can be performed as needed, or manual backups can be triggered as well.
+Backups can be used to restore a database, and the RDS restore process works reliably and efficiently.
+> + Provides high availability with a primary instance and a synchronous secondary instance that can be failovered to seamlessly when a problem occurs.
+> + Provides elasticity & scalability by enabling MySQL, MariaDB, or PostgreSQL Read Replicas to increase read scaling.
+> + Supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server, and the new, MySQL-compatible Amazon Aurora DB engine.
+> + In addition to the security in the database package, IAM users and permissions can help to control who has access to the RDS databases.
+> + Databases can be further protected by putting them in a VPC, using SSL for data in transit and encryption for data in rest
+> + However, as it is a managed service, shell (root ssh) access to DB instances is not provided, and this restricts access to certain system procedures and tables that require advanced privileges.

+### RDS - _DB Instance_
+> + is a basic building block of RDS
+> + is an isolated database environment in the cloud
+> + each DB instance runs a DB engine.
+AWS currently supports MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server & Aurora DB engines
+> + can be accessed from Amazon AWS command line tools, Amazon RDS APIs, or the AWS Management RDS Console.
+> + computation and memory capacity of an DB instance is determined by its DB instance class, which can be selected as per the needs.
+> + for each DB instance, 5 GB to 6 TB of associated storage capacity can be selected.
+> + storage comes in three types: Magnetic, General Purpose (SSD), and Provisioned IOPS (SSD), which differ in performance characteristics and price.
+> + each DB instance has a DB instance identifier, which is customer-supplied name and must be unique for that customer in an AWS region.
+It uniquely identifies the DB instance when interacting with the Amazon RDS API and AWS CLI commands.
+> + each DB instance can host multiple databases, or a single Oracle database with multiple schemas.
+> + can be hosted in an AWS VPC environment for better control

+### RDS - _Multi-AZ & Read replicas_
+DB instance replicas can be created in two ways **Multi-AZ** and **Read Replica**
+#### Multi-AZ deployment
+> + It provides **high availability and failover** support.
+> + RDS automatically provisions and manages a synchronous standby replica in a different AZ.
+> + RDS automatically fails over to the standby.

+#### Read Replica
 > + Read replicas can be used to scale read operations performance, however:
 >   + They can not written to (except in MySQL and MariaDB release 5,6 and later).
 >   + You can create snapshots from read replicas.
 >   + Asynchronous replication happens from **Primary to read replicas**.
-> + AWS RDS is a fully managed service where you can't have access to the OS, or Instance since AWS takes care of all OS, DB, Patching ... etc.
 >   + You **only** have access to the **DB engine itself**.
 > + In case of multiple read replicas (MySQL, MariaDB), Promoting one to a standalone DB instance does not affect the other read replicas, those will continue to read from the former primart (source DB instance).
 > + **MySQL** and **MariaDB** support read replicas of read replicas.
-> + All RDS database engines except MS SQL server can have RDS instance storage capacity up to **6GB**
+> + All RDS database engines except **MS SQL server** can have RDS instance storage capacity up to **6GB**
-> + MS SQL DB engine can have storage capcity up to **4TB**
+> + **MS SQL DB engine** can have storage capcity up to **4TB**
 > + Every DB instance has a weekly maintenance window, if you didn't specify one at the time you create the DB instance, AWS will choose one randomly for you (30 mins long).
 > + To keep automatic backups enabled, retention period must be set to a **non-zero** value.
-> + If you set retention period to zero, automatice backups are disabled, hence, point-in-time recovery which relies on automatic backups' presence, will not function as well.
+> + If you set **retention period to zero**, automatice backups are **disabled**, hence, point-in-time recovery which relies on automatic backups presence, will not function as well.
 > + The promoted replica into a standaone DB instance will retain:
 >   + Backup retention period
 >   + Backup window